PowerShell Empire, Red Teaming

 Introduction

 PowerShell Empire is one of those tools that keep on giving to the Penetration Community for as long as it was first introduced.
 Any other tool that we could remember that has more utility than anything is the Mimikatz.
-It has been years since the release of both of these tools but their ability to consistently attack the Windows Machine is unmatched.
+It has been years since the release of both of these tools.
+But, their ability to consistently attack the Windows Machine is unmatched.
 We know that neither PowerShell Empire nor Mimikatz is being used in the wild currently because of their signature that has been added to almost all of the Anti-Virus Software and across Virus Total.
-This has although made them less useful as compared to Cobalt Strike and other alternatives but when it comes to understanding the basics of Windows Authentication Systems such as SAM and LSASS and attack them and extract credentials there is no tool that can work as efficiently as Mimikatz.
+This has although made them less useful as compared to Cobalt Strike and other alternatives.
+But when it comes to understanding the basics of Windows Authentication Systems such as SAM and LSASS and attack them and extract credentials there is no tool that can work as efficiently as Mimikatz.

 We covered various forms of Credential Dumping with Mimikatz in our Series but we didn’t present a consolidated guide to use Mimikatz with PowerShell Empire.
 Hence, we created this resource.